dib-lab/2020-paper-sourmash-gather/manuscript.md

 # Discussion

+Below, we discuss the features and drawbacks of using FracMinHash and minimum metagenome covers to analyze metagenome datasets.

+(CTB: probably want to talk a bit about long reads below, too.)

 ## Scaled MinHash provides efficient containment queries for large data sets.

-FracMinHash is an derivative of ModHash that uses the bottom hashing concept from MinHash to support containment operations.
+FracMinHash is a derivative of ModHash that uses the bottom hashing concept from MinHash to support containment operations.
 In brief, all elements in the set to be sketched are hashed, and any hash values below a certain fixed boundary value are kept for the sketch.
 This